Kinematic analysis includes four components of deformation

 We now have enough information to deal with practical measurement of strain from rocks.
 It's important to remember that any strain determination is dependent on some assumptions about the starting state of the rock.

-Because the starting rock can no longer be examined, these assumptions are difficult to test.
+Because the starting rock can no longer be examined, these assumptions are always difficult to test in real rocks.

 In strain analysis the best strategy is to use 2 or more different techniques, based on different assumptions, and see if they give the same answer.